 “Admit even if you don’t have to be perfectly at fault, even if you are partially at fault,” advises Shankar.
 He cites the first response by the CEO of United Airlines when Dr. Dao was dragged off the plane.
 The first reaction was to say the employees did the right thing without really thinking through the issue.
 Shankar contends that not only did it not show empathy, but also it showed a lack of willingness to admit.

 Obviously, even if there was something wrong with the passenger, nobody should be dragged.
 At least, that was – you don’t need to do an investigation.
 You should have admitted it, right?

 Make amends.
 Genuinely fix the problem.
 Don’t just show superficially that you’re changing something.
 Show how you fixed it.
 So if it’s a car recall, show how nicely it’s done, how clearly it’s done, how they are compensated, what changes you made to the process.

 Shankar says people want assurance.
-In the digital social media world people’s trust of brand is very low.
+In the digital social media world, people’s trust of the brand is very low.
 They’re not listening to brand messages.
-They are listening to their friends and friends of their friends in social media.
+They are listening to their friends and friends of their friends on social media.
 “Can I trust this brand?
 The only way you can do that is to show that you fixed the process that leads to this problem.”